spencerdodd/kernelpop/README.md

 ### To Do

-- [ ] vulnerable window comparison needs to include patch levels
+- [ ] include patch levels in vulnerable window comparisons

 - [ ] add way to override detected settings in case of incorrect parsing or adversarial settings